saumya9791/zorvyn-finance-dashboard/README.md

 ---

 ## 📖 About the Project
-**Zorvyn Finance Dashboard** is a comprehensive financial tracking application built to demonstrate advanced frontend engineering skills.
-It simulates a real-world banking environment where users can manage their income, expenses, and overall portfolio with a polished UI.
+**NexFlow Finance Dashboard** is a comprehensive financial tracking application built to demonstrate advanced frontend engineering skills.
+It provides a real-world banking environment where users can manage their income, expenses, and overall portfolio with a polished, professional UI.

 ### Key Skills Demonstrated:
-- **Responsive Layout Architecture** using modern CSS techniques.
+- **Responsive Layout Architecture** using modern CSS techniques and Flexbox/Grid.
 - **State Management** with browser-side persistence (`localStorage`).
-- **Data Visualization** using the Chart.js library.
+- **Data Visualization** using the Chart.js library for interactive insights.
-- **Asynchronous Patterns** to simulate API data fetching.
+- **Asynchronous Patterns** to simulate professional API data-fetching.

 ---